ahmedsaiddwidar/-temperature_controlled_fan/README.md

 maximum speed.
 d.
 If the temperature is greater than or equal 90C turn on the fan with 75% of its maximum speed.e.
-If the temperature is greater than or equal 120C turn on the fan with 100% of its maximum speed.7.
-The main principle of the circuit is to switch on/off the fan connected to DC motor based on temperature value.
+If the temperature is greater than or equal 120C turn on the fan with 100% of its maximum speed.
+7. The main principle of the circuit is to switch on/off the fan connected to DC motor based on temperature value.
 The DC-Motor rotates in clock-wise direction or stopped based on the fan state.
 8. The LCD should display the temperature value and the fan state continuously.